Sendinblue’s prices are on the more affordable end of the spectrum when compared to most other newsletter services.

 |Emails||300 / day||Up to 100,000 / month||Up to 1M/ month||Custom|

 |Maximum no. of contacts in automated campaigns (per month)||2,000||2,000||Unlimited||Unlimited|

 |Click heat map||No||No||Yes||Yes|

-Note: SendinBlue also has an Enterprise plan for 350,000+ emails per month.
-It includes everything in the Premium plans, plus a dedicated account manager to provide setup and ongoing support.
+Note: Sendinblue’s Enterprise plan is for users who wish to send 350,000+ emails per month.
+It includes everything in the Business plan, plus a dedicated account manager to provide setup and ongoing support.
 Custom pricing is available for this plan.

 Plus, if your email volumes are fairly consistent from month to month, this pricing works out pretty well.
 It will be easy to predict your ongoing costs, and you won’t have to worry about going over any subscriber limits.

 However, if your monthly email sends fluctuate, it might be less than ideal.
 Credits don’t roll over, so you’ll lose what you don’t use.
 And if you reach your sending limit before the end of the month, your campaigns will be paused (Sendinblue will notify you before this happens).